 From here on out, you’ll be setting up credit cards and bank accounts, and applying for loans solo.
 It’s in your best interest to keep an eye on your credit and do what you can to improve your score.

-Having a good personal credit history comes into play in a number of areas.
+Having a good personal credit history comes into play in many areas.
 It may impact renting a new place or securing a home loan.
-The same goes for if you need a new car or finance a furniture purchase.
+The same goes if you need a new car or finance a furniture purchase.
 In some cases, credit scores even impact your job prospects.

 Even if you have good credit, keep an eye on it.
-Pay your bills on time, keep up with child or spousal support payments, and try not to carry a bunch of unnecessary debt.
+Pay your bills on time, keep up with child or spousal support payments, and try not to carry unnecessary debt.
 Many services help you monitor your information.

 If you’re asking, how exactly does divorce affect my credit, there are multiple ways.